ClaudiaCalero/ClaudiaCalero/README.md

 <br>

-Recently, I completed a six-month internship, contributing to the company's digital transformation efforts.
+Recently, I completed a six-month internship at Grup Montaner, contributing to the company's digital transformation efforts.
 During this period, I worked with Java, Python, TypeScript, and Camunda, helping to automate business processes and improve operational workflows.

 My responsibilities included workflow modeling with Camunda Modeler, process automation, and collaborating on RPA (Robotic Process Automation) solutions designed to streamline business operations.
 I also worked with virtualized environments used to execute and monitor automated processes, gaining valuable insight into enterprise automation and workflow management.